 Two (2) Letters of Reference.
-The two (2) referees who are able to provide insight into the applicant's character and ability to pursue a career in research must email their letters of reference by September 8, 2023 directly to Heart & Stroke [research@heartandstroke.ca].
-Please label the file and email subject as follows: Letter of Reference\LAST NAME, First Name of Applicant\Referee Initials\Date of Submission.
+The two (2) referees who are able to provide insight into the applicant's character and ability to pursue a career in research must email their letters of reference by September 10, 2024 directly to Heart & Stroke [research@heartandstroke.ca].
+Letters are to be received in PDF format; please label the file and email subject as follows: Letter of Reference\LAST NAME, First Name of Applicant\Referee Initials\Date of Submission.
 Each letter of reference should be no more than two (2) pages (English and French).
 Both letters must be from an academic familiar with the applicant's work/research.
 Due to conflict of interest, letters of support from Heart & Stroke employees are not permitted.